Climate of Anchorage: Snowfall

 For snowfall, the annual mean average for 2000 to 2022 was 76.4 inches; the highest snowfall season being 2011 - 2012 with 134.5 inches, and the lowest season being 25.1 inches in 2015.

 Climate change

+Based on the ERA5 data published by ECMWF, the annual mean temperature of Anchorage has increased from 0.8 °C in 1940 to 3.8 °C in 2022, an increase of 3 °C.

 The mayor and the assembly of Anchorage in 2019 issued a climate action plan for the anticipated effects that climate change will have on its city and people.
 The action plan includes all of the municipality of Anchorage, as far north as Eklutna and as south as Portage.
 One of the major goals of the climate action plan is to reduce green house gas emissions by 80% by the year 2050 from its 2008 emission levels.
 The first annual report on this came out in 2021.
 For its near term plans, the city also introduced a plan called the "Municipality of Anchorage Climate Action Strategy."
-This appears to be a document for a broader audience of people so it is easier for them to understand what will go into these climate action plans.
-In comparison, the Anchorage Climate Action plan is 108 pages long, whereas the Municipality of Anchorage Climate Action Strategy is just 12 pages.